Blog by artist/printmaker Dawn Cole

 Now that I have some initial research done I feel I can start to explore what process to use for the final pillowcases.
 The casting and subsequent prints that I have already made gave me time to think and consider how I want the pillowcases to look.
 Whether to print on them, embroider them, add lace etc. The way that I printed the castings (and yes I will be posting how to ink and print these soon) became a challenge to make them appear as if a memory, a fleeting recollection of something and I think it is this aspect that I want to explore further.

-The pillowcases I want to make will not be printed onto, or embroidered.
+The pillowcases I want to make will not be printed onto.
 I want to make something that is part of the very fabric that the pillowcases are made from.
 Very much in the same way that the information on the War Graves headstones are carved in to the stone.
 They are not adorned or embellished in any way.
 This has led me to research actually etching the fabric.
 This technique, also known as Devore, is used in the textile design industry to ‘burn’ designs into a fabric.

 Prior to my visit I prepared some hand cut stencils using detail from one of Clarice’s photographs and also an enlarged section from a piece of text lace from my previous project ‘Reading Between the Lines’